How To Hike Devils Bridge Trail In Sedona, Arizona

 Looking at Devils Bridge from the side you will approach

-Now, it’s time to wait your turn to walk out onto the bridge for a photo.
-The earlier you arrive the better chance you have of being closer to the front of this line.
+Now, we just had to wait for our turn to walk out onto the bridge for a photo.
+The earlier you arrive the better chance you have of being closer to the front of this line, but there is also a sunrise rush to consider.

 We took the photo above as we were leaving.
-It was 30 minutes after sunrise and there were around 15 other people in total so not too bad.
-But remember, this was a weekday in December so it will be much busier in peak season.
+It was 30 minutes after sunrise and there were around 15 other people in total which wasn’t too bad, but remember it was a weekday in December so it will be much busier in peak season.

 8. Walk Out On To The Bridge